-This course covers airborne, shipboard, and ground based intercept and direction finding system techniques used against simple and sophisticated electromagnetic radiation systems.
+Airborne, shipboard, and ground based interept and direction finding system techniques used against simple and sophisticated electromagnetic radiation systems.
 Among the topics covered are current state of the art for wideband and directional antennas, wideband RF preamplifiers, scanning and chirping receivers, displays, recorders, pattern recognizers, and signal analysis devices.
 The laboratory periods are largely devoted to the specification and block diagram of systems to handle specified SIGINT tasks.
-PREREQUISITES: EE 4481 or permission of Instructor.
-U.S. Citizenship and SECRET clearance are required.
+PREREQUISITES: EE 4481 or permission of Instructor; U.S. Citizenship and SECRET clearance.